 Traveling by night has its advantages.
 Less people on the road, less tiresome Missouri landscape flashing by.
-We drove 12 hours and ended up in Rapid City, South Dakota early this morning.
-I was lucky enough to get a lightening show from St. Joseph, Missouri until Council Bluffs, Iowa.
+We drove 12 hours and ended up in Rapid City, South Dakota, early this morning.
+I was lucky enough to get a lightning show from St. Joseph, Missouri, until Council Bluffs, Iowa.

 Speeding through the Midwest is made infinitely better with huge flashes from the east that light up the night and remind you how insane nature is and you begin to feel really small, in a good way.

 I think that’s important in life.
 To put yourself in situations that take you out of your comfortable routine and make you uncomfortable.
 That’s something that I’ve learned to love about travel.
 You leave behind the comforts of home, (your bed, your shower, your fridge, your cable/internet plan), and you live life like a nomad.
 It’s kind of fun to know that if you made a mistake and your hotel reservations were screwed up, you’d be in some regards homeless.